-The field experiment was conducted to know the effect of micronutrients application on soil properties of sapota cv.
-Kalipatti under high density planting at Kittur Rani Chennamma College of Horticulture, Arabhavi during the year 2015-2016.
-Zinc and iron sulphates were used for soil and foliar application, while boron in the form of sodium tetraborate (Jai bore) for soil application and for the foliar application solubor was used.
-The results revealed that foliar application 0.5% ZnSO4+ 0.5% FeSO4+ 0.3% B lead to maximum utilization and relatively lower amounts of macro nutrients like nitrogen (123.50 kg ha-1), phosphorous (11.59 kg ha-1) potassium (103.50 kg ha-1) in soil and optimum exchangeable micronutrient contents of zinc (3.60 mg/kg), iron (9.45 mg/kg) and boron (1.70 mg/kg) was recorded in the soil.
-By the above treatment low soil macro nutrients (resulting of maximum utilization) content, optimum zinc, iron and boron might be favors increase yield and quality of fruits.
+A field experiment was conducted to determine the effect of micronutrients application on soil properties of sapota cv.
+Kalipatti under high density planting at Kittur Rani Chennamma College of Horticulture, Arabhavi, India, during the year 2015-2016.
+Zinc and iron sulphates were used for soil and foliar application, while boron in the form of sodium tetraborate (Jai bore) for soil and foliar application respectively.
+The results revealed that foliar application of 0.5% ZnSO4+ 0.5% FeSO4+ 0.3% B lead to maximum utilization of N, P and K by the plant with significantly reduced concentration of (123.50 kg ha-1), (11.59 kg ha-1) and (103.50 kg ha-1) as well as exchangeable micronutrient content boron (1.70 mg/kg) in the soil.
+Which boron might favour increase yield and quality of fruits.